Marc Guehi transfer news: Crystal Palace defender's £35m move to Liverpool off after Eagles fail to find replacement

 Palace did sign Jaydee Canvot, the 19-year-old centre-back from Toulouse on deadline day in a deal worth £20.8m.
 But Glasner made it clear he wanted a Premier League-ready replacement for Guehi.

-Palace also have a long-term interest in AC Milan defender Strahinja Pavlovic.
-The Eagles were actively exploring if a deal could be done for him before the window closed.
+Palace also have a long-term interest in AC Milan defender Strahinja Pavlovic and were actively exploring whether a deal could be done for him before the window closed.

 The Italian club were seeking their own reinforcements at centre-back having held talks for Manchester City's Manuel Akanji and Liverpool's Joe Gomez.